viridIT/vSMTP/README.md

 > vSMTP is currently under development.

-The current versions "0.9.x" focus on the delivery process and email filtering.
+The next release "0.11.x" focuses on the delivery process and email filtering.
-You can find more information about the project agenda in [`ROADMAP.md`](ROADMAP.md).
+You can find more information about the project agenda in the [roadmap](ROADMAP.md).

-A guideline about contributing to vSMTP can be found in [`CONTRIBUTING.md`](CONTRIBUTING.md).
+A guideline about contributing to vSMTP can be found in the [contributing](CONTRIBUTING.md) section.

 ## Commercial